For the 2020-2021 academic year common spaces in residence halls cannot be reserved.

 Mount Holyoke College makes available the opportunity for students to host small, community friendly events in the Common Spaces of Residence Halls, like hall bonding activities, holiday gatherings, game nights, TV & sports viewing, etc. that won’t be comfortable or, let’s face it, as much fun in the cramped space of a res hall room.
 If you think your program or party ambitions are too large for a Common Space, or you need campus services, or if you are trying to host an event with bartending as part of the event please talk with Student Programs about other options on campus.

-ALL student-planned events, other than these smaller in-hall happenings must register through the Office of Student Programs with an ERF (Event Registration Form).
+ALL individual student-planned events, other than these smaller in-hall happenings must register through the Office of Student Programs with an ERF (Event Registration Form).

 Spaces are reservable by individuals or student orgs for meetings, rehearsals, study groups, etc, but they are not intended for weekly/regular reservations so that the space remains available to more varied usage.
 If you need regular weekly meeting space, consider a room on campus that is not overly popular, and make a Request for Campus Space online.

 Common Space Requests will be approved if the space is available and the request meets these criteria: